1 Peter: Introduction – 1 Peter 1:1-12

 Application Questions:

-3. Given their position, why do the angels long to know more about the gospel?
+4. Given their position, why do the angels long to know more about the gospel?
+How would you define the gospel?